 Collins is a very small city located in the state of Mississippi.
 With a population of 2,570 people and two constituent neighborhoods, Collins is the 98th largest community in Mississippi.

 Collins is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Collins is a city of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Collins who work in office and administrative support (9.04%), healthcare (8.82%), and personal care services (8.16%).
+There are especially a lot of people living in Collins who work in teaching (14.22%), maintenance occupations (8.21%), and healthcare (8.10%).

-The education level of Collins citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.12% of adults 25 and older in Collins have a college degree.
+The education level of Collins citizens is a little higher than the average for US cities and towns: 22.23% of adults in Collins have at least a bachelor's degree.

 Collins is an extremely ethnically-diverse city.
 The people who call Collins home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Collins residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Collins include Scottish, English, German, and Italian.
+Important ancestries of people in Collins include German, English, Scottish, and European.

 The most common language spoken in Collins is English.
 Other important languages spoken here include Spanish and Indic languages.